fiftydinar/AM-GUI/README.md

 # AM-GUI

-**AM-GUI** is an Electron-based application that serves as a graphical App Store for [AM](https://github.com/ivan-hc/AM).
+**AM-GUI** is an Electron-based application that serves as a graphical Front for [AM](https://github.com/ivan-hc/AM).
 “AM”/“AppMan” is a set of scripts and modules for installing, updating, and managing AppImage packages and other portable formats on Linux.

 ⚠️ **This project is not yet functional: it is under development and some features may not work or may be incomplete.**

    **ALL credit goes to [Ivan](https://github.com/ivan-hc) for his amazing work!
 I only make the GUI using AI.**

----

-## Features

-- **Displays a catalog of AppImage applications** available via AM/appman, with icons.
-- **One-click installation and removal** of AppImage applications.
-- **Fast search and sorting** of software

 ---

 ## Requirements (manual installation)